 “In an exercise of discretion, ICE has granted Jesus Armando Berrones-Balderas a one-year stay of removal on humanitarian grounds,” ICE spokesperson Yasmeen Pitts O’Keefe said in a statement Monday.

-Last week, ICE had denied Berrones’ request for a stay and planned to deport the 30-year-old, who has been living in the U.S. since he was one and a half years old.
+Last week, ICE had denied Berrones’ request for a stay and planned to deport the 30-year-old, who is originally from Mexico and has been living in the U.S. since he was one and a half years old.
 But following significant media coverage of Berrones’ situation, the agency reversed its decision.
-Stays usually last one year, after which they must be renewed.
+After the one-year stay, Berrones will have to file for a renewal.

 Immigration and Customs Enforcement plans to deport an undocumented man from Mexico whose child is battling cancer.